wolcn/flux-demo/README.md

 Ref: [Flux Operator installation](https://fluxcd.control-plane.io/operator/install/)
 Ref: [Flux Controller configuration](https://fluxcd.control-plane.io/operator/flux-config/)

-I install these with the Agave pipeline the **Terraform** Helm operator, but simplest for a lab cluster is just to use Helm.
-Default is good enough for lab work.
+I install these in the project pipeline with the **Terraform** Helm operator, but simplest for a lab cluster is just to use Helm.
+Default settings are good enough for lab work.

 The operator:
 ```